gchq/sleeper/docs/02-deployment-guide.md

 * `sleeper.account`
 * `sleeper.region`
 * `sleeper.vpc`
-* `sleeper.subnets` - multiple subnet ids can be specified with commas in between, ie. `subnet-a,subnet-b`.
+* `sleeper.subnets` - multiple subnet ids can be specified with commas in between, e.g. `subnet-a,subnet-b`.
 * `sleeper.retain.infra.after.destroy` - set to false to cause resources such as the S3
   buckets and Dynamo tables to be destroyed after running CDK destroy.